 You can’t miss taking a boat tour of Ponza while you’re on the island (and if the winds cooperate, visit the nearby islands of Palmarola and Ventotene).
 There are a lot of boat rental companies at the port so you can arrange a tour upon your arrival.
 If you’re visiting on a weekend in July or August though, you’ll want to arrange a boat tour in advance.
-You can do group boat tours but I’d recommend hiring a skipper to take you out on your own private boat (the prices are a lot more affordable here than other islands).
+You can do group boat tours but I’d recommend hiring a skipper to take you out on your own private boat (the prices are a lot more affordable here than on other islands).
 Two skippers I can recommend are Cocò Noleggio and Gite in Barca con Luca.

-The Best Hotels In Ponza
+Discover The Best Hotels In Ponza

-Ponza’s cuisine is mainly fish-based and is similar to what you’d find in Campania: spaghetti with clams, mussels, tuna and octopus.
-The prices are reasonable compared to islands like Capri but some dishes have weighted seafood, so a lobster pasta can run you €50 or more.
-It’s a little harder for vegetarians and vegans here compared to Capri & Ischia but restaurants can make gnocchi, parmigiana and similar dishes.
+Ponza’s cuisine is mainly fish-based and is similar to what you’d find in Campania: spaghetti with clams, mussels, tuna, and octopus.
+The prices are reasonable compared to islands like Capri but some dishes have weighted seafood, so lobster pasta can run you €50 or more.
+It’s a little harder for vegetarians and vegans here compared to Capri & Ischia but restaurants can make gnocchi, parmigiana, and other similar dishes.
 You must taste Ponza’s fabulous wine produced by Antiche Cantine Migliaccio (which organizes wine tastings) and Casa del Giglio.
 Some restaurants also serve wine from the nearby island of Ventotene which is delicious.

 La Marina in Cala Feola

 This little beach bar restaurant was the highlight of my trip.
 Set above the crystal-clear turquoise sea in Cala Feola, La Marina is an adorable restaurant with wooden tables and tiled floors.
-The menu is varied and serves lots of delicious antipasti, primi and secondi.
+The menu is varied and serves lots of delicious antipasti, primi, and secondi.
 Don’t miss the parmigiana di pale di fichi d’india.
 Instead of eggplant, this “parmigiana” is made with cactus paddles which are prolific on the island!
 This dish is similar to the classic, but a little more dense and sour?
 It’s beautiful and unique.
-Call ahead to book a table in high season.
+Call ahead to book a table during the high season.

 Da Enzo al Frontone

 A gourmet restaurant inside Grand Hotel Santa Domitilla, Il Melograno doesn’t have a view but the setting is well-curated and the food is considered the best on the island.
-If you want to celebrate a special occasion and are more about the food than the view, this might be your best bet.
+If you want to celebrate a special occasion and care more about the food than the view, this might be your best bet.
 If you call ahead, they can also accommodate vegetarian and vegan requests.

 Il Rifugio dei Naviganti